DavidCPorter/janus-framework/janus_example_search.md

 ##### REMOTE:

-_SAPA provides benchmarking even if you don't have cloud resources but emulating them with Docker locally.
+_janus provides benchmarking even if you don't have cloud resources but emulating them with Docker locally.
 So, if you choose this route, please_:
 - add 0.0.0.0 as hostname for config file in ~/.ssh/config for all servers used in docker-compose.yml (see config-host.example)
 - make sure docker desktop configuration allocates enough CPU cores and RAM (50% of your machine is good)
 - run `$ bash container_rsa.yml` to load ssh keyss into your containers.